rdbo/libmem/DOCS.md

 # libmem by rdbo - Documentation

+# V4 UNDER DEVELOPMENT
+Please, use the latest release.
+The project is being rewritten and the branch `master` is being used for development.

 **ALL LIBMEM FUNCTIONS ARE DOCUMENTS ON `libmem/libmem.c`.
 Make sure to read the comments**

 # Overview